ajibade3210/product-microservice-springBoot-/README.md

 DTO --> Contains the Entity

-The It is Used (Modified) By the Service section.
+The Entity, It is Used (Modified) By the Service section.

 service section mthod is called by the

-Cntroller
+Controller

 DTO --> Service --> Controller